jbosstools/jbosstools-integration-stack/README.md

 ## Summary

-This maven/ tycho project specifies the process for building the JBoss Developer Studio Integration Platform (JBoss Tools Integration Stack).
+This maven/ tycho project specifies the process for building the JBoss Tools Integration Stack project.
 The JBoss Tools Integration Stack is comprised of layered JBoss Developer Studio (JBDS) features/plugins.
-The project provides the ability to build both an equinox/p2 update site and a fully resolved aggregate site assembly.
-The established Integration Stack capture is consistent with its JBoss target dependencies but independently releasable.
+The project provides the ability to build a fully resolved equinox/p2 update repository.
+The established Integration Stack capture is consistent with its JBoss core and target third-party dependencies but is independently releasable.
+The project also provides the ability to build the JBoss Central Discovery infrastructure.

 ## Components